 On a clear day the view on top is quite extensive.
 You can see all the way to Phoenix, The Four Peaks, Superstition Peak and Weavers Needle along with the rest of the Superstitions, The Catalina Mountains near Tucson, and Picacho Peak.

-This is a great mountain to do if your in the area of Phoenix and want to get out and do something that won’t take to long.
-From Tempe it’s only about an hours drive.
+This is a great mountain to do if you're in the area of Phoenix and want to get out and do something that won’t take to long.
+From Tempe it’s only about an hour's drive.
 Any sort of vehicle can make it on the short dirt road.
 Part of the drive takes you on old hwy 60 which is paved but very narrow.

 The road leading to Picketpost is only about 5 minutes from the small historic mining town of Superior.
 The main street is flanked with old mining equipment.
 The movie A few movies have been filmed here including, How The West Was Won, The Gauntlet

 And The Prophecy.
-From what I understand is that this town is a good little town to check out while your in the area.
+From what I understand is that this town is a good little town to check out while you're in the area.

 One of the things this town has is the Worlds smallest museum.

 Superior is also home to the Boyce Thompson Arboretum which is the oldest and one of the most spectacular Arboretums in the Southwest.
 The arboretum is located right at the base of Picketpost Mountain.